okta/okta-sdk-dotnet/swagger/README.md

 * api.mustache
 * IApi.mustache
+* model.mustache (includes enums)
+* IModel.mustache

 ### General customizations

 * We return `CollectionClient` instead of `List` or `Collection` to be consistent with the existing SDK pattern.
-* Unlike the default Swagger generator, we generate interfaces in separate files.
+* Unlike the default Swagger generator, we generate interfaces and enums in separate files.
 * Operations return interfaces instead of classes when applicable
 * Operations receive interfaces instead of classes when applicable
-* Files are generated with the `.generated.cs` suffix
+* Files are generated with the `.generated.cs` suffix, or `.DELETE.generated.cs` if the file should be deleted after the generation process.

 ### Vendor Extensions